Frequently Asked Questions

-The questions provided in the FAQ correspond to the up-to-date Admission guidelines.
-Questions concerning the Master's program in North American Studies which are not addressed in the FAQ can be directed to either the JFK Office of Student Advising or the Dr. Christian Lammert by either email, telephone, or in person.
-The FU-Berlin Info-Service will gladly answer any general questions regarding application and enrolment.
+Questions concerning the Master's program in North American Studies which are not addressed in the FAQ can be directed to either the JFK Office of Student Advising or to the MA program advisor (N.N.), telephone, and in person.
+The FU-Berlin Info-Service will gladly answer any general questions regarding application and enrollment.

 A German degree or equivalent qualification from a foreign institution in one of the following disciplines:

 or an interdisciplinary program with at least 90 earned credit points in any of the disciplines listed above combined.

 Applicants whose native language is not English and who have received a degree from an educational institution where the language of instruction and/or the degree conferred are not in English must provide proof of English language ability that corresponds to Level C1 of the Common European Frame of Reference for Languages (CEFR) or equivalent.

 We accept the following documents that certify your English language proficiency (Level C1):

 - proof of English as your native language (copy of passport or I.D.)